Our clinics could not take place without the hard work of our staff at Headquarters in Rockford, TN, just 15 minutes south of Knoxville.

 From filling out the right paperwork, loading up our equipment, restocking our supplies, and maintaining our vehicles, every task at Headquarters is key to ensuring that we provide free, high-quality clinics across the country year after year.

-If you think Headquarters may be a good fit for you, take a virtual tour, give Oriane Leake (our Volunteer Manager) a call at 865-862-5581, an email at firstname.lastname@example.org, or drop by sometime to see HQ for yourself.
+If you think Headquarters may be a good fit for you, give Hope Tipton (our Volunteer Coordinator) a call at 865-862-5581, an email at firstname.lastname@example.org, or drop by sometime to see HQ for yourself.

 We can hardly wait to show you the place.